bnaolu/rapid-response-team/design-tokens-guide.md

 ## Reflection

-I thought I new about design tokens until I sat down to try to write a guide about to how to use them.
 The best way to truly learn a concept is to teach it.

+Creating and presenting this guide helped build our understanding of design tokens and our reputation on the design team as 'USWDS experts.'